The Research Training & Resources Core:

-DNA Sequencing, Gene Expression Analysis, Biological Imaging, and Animal Support Services, as well as high-level training in each of these areas is provided by the Core for faculty and student researchers.
+- Oversees student research training and the mentoring of undergraduate students from the partner and outreach undergraduate institutions.
+DNA Sequencing, Gene Expression Analysis, Biological Imaging, and Animal Support Services, as well as high-level training in each of these areas, is provided by the Core for faculty and student researchers.

-Maine INBRE scientists, faculty, and students are allowed access to Shared Core Facilities and Services at IDeA institutions in Maine through a collaborative agreement.
-The lead institution, MDI Biological Laboratory, shares its Cores—Animal Resources, Imaging, DNA Sequencing, and Instrumentation—while other institutions offer similar and expanded scientific services.
-Shared Core Facilities and Services offers details and specific contact information for each institution/facility in Maine that has shared services available.
+Maine INBRE scientists, faculty, and students are allowed access to core facilities and services at IDeA institutions in Maine through a collaborative agreement.
+This resource offers details and specific contact information for each institution/facility in Maine that has shared services available.

 Shared Seminars and Training Events

 Maine INBRE and COBRE institutions share useful seminars, presentations, workshops, and other training programs among the Maine IDeA network.
-These events are made available in person and/or by remote access and shared via our statewide email list of researchers.
-Events are shared remotely by video streaming via Zoom, MS Teams, etc. (real-time viewing via the web) and sometimes are available to view via recording for a period of time after the event.
+These events are made available in person and/or online and shared via our statewide email list of researchers.
+To be added to this email notification list, contact Kris Reaman, INBRE Program Administrator (gro.lbidmnull@namaerk).